hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

     The **deviceClient** variable is used to store an instance of **DeviceClient** - this class comes from the Azure IoT Device SDK and contains methods that a device can use to send messages to and receive from an IoT Hub.

     The **connectionString** variable will contain the connection string for the device we created earlier.
 This value is used by the **DeviceClient** to connect to the IoT Hub.
+You will specify the value of connectionStrin in the next step.

     > **Important**: You will see examples in this and other labs throughout this course where connection strings, passwords and other configuration information is hard-coded into the application.
 This is done solely to simplify the labs and **is not** a recommended practice.
 As much as possible, security issues like this will be addressed as they come up in the labs.
 Security topics (and other important considerations) will be addressed during the instructor presentation and in your Student Handbook content in a manner that supports the overall flow of the course.
 The two may not always align perfectly.
 As a result, you may be exposed to topics in the labs that are not covered in detail until later in the course.